PKF – Prague Philharmonia

 Recordings for prestigious labels

 Over the period of its existence, the orchestra has recorded over 80 CDs released by leading Czech and world music publishers, such as Deutsche Grammophon, Decca, Supraphon, EMI, Warner Classics and Harmonia Mundi.
 A number of them have been awarded prizes, such as the Gold Record RAC Canada in 2000, Harmony Award in 2001 and Diapason d’Or in September 2007.
 The CD Heroique with Bryan Hymel was in 2016 nominated for an International Opera Award and a recording of Bohemian Rhapsody with the trumpet player Gábor Boldoczki for Sony Classical was nominated at the Classical Music Award 2018.
 The PKF – Prague Philharmonia has collaborated on recordings with Anna Netrebko, Magdalena Kožená, Bryan Hymel, Isabelle Faust, Eva Urbanová, Andrew von Oeyen, Jean-Guihen Queyras, Iva Bittová and Dagmar Pecková.
 Among the critically acclaimed CDs stands out the live recording of Smetana’s Má vlast (My Country) from the Prague Spring Festival in 2010, conducted by Jakub Hrůša.

-On 6 October a CD ‘Bohemian Rhapsody’ with PKF – Prague Philharmonia and the trumpet player Gábor Boldoczki was released by Sony Classical and on 20 October the eagerly anticipated CD ‘Eternamente’ with the soprano Angela Gheorghiu was launched by Warner Classics.
-In 2018–2019, preparations are being made to release the first showcase CD by PKF – Prague Philharmonia on Warner Classics, and there will be further collaboration with Deutsche Grammophon.
+In 2017 a CD ‘Bohemian Rhapsody’ with PKF – Prague Philharmonia and the trumpet player Gábor Boldoczki was released by Sony Classical and the eagerly anticipated CD ‘Eternamente’ with the soprano Angela Gheorghiu was launched by Warner Classics.
+At the end of August 2018 the prestigious global label Warner Classics issued the PKF – Prague Philharmonia CD with works by Maurice Ravel, Claude Debussy and George Bizet (together with the pianist Andrew von Oeyen and conducted by Emmanuel Villaume).
+Currently there is further collaboration with Deutsche Grammophon.

 PKF – Lobkowicz Series